-First and foremost you are going to need to call in a professional to assess the damage.
-Potholes vary in their severity meaning that different methods are going to be required depending on how bad they are.
+First and foremost, you will need to call in a professional to assess the damage.
+Potholes vary in their severity, meaning that different methods are going to be required depending on how bad they are.
 Scheduling this is quick and easy and will give you some clarity regarding the project.

 Repairing a hole in a parking lot yourself means purchasing an asphalt repair mix.
 Next, you want to mix it properly before pouring it and smoothing it over.
-Once this is finished you will need to let it set for a while.
-During this downtime make sure that no one drives or steps on it.
+Once this is finished, you will need to let it set for a while.
+During this downtime, you will want to ensure no one drives or steps on it.
 This can create a divot once it is done that will be difficult to address.

-When it comes to pothole repair materials you have two options.
-You can go with the classic asphalt mix or the cold patch repair kit.
-The asphalt mix is going to be more difficult to use since it requires heating and mixing; however, it will leave your pothole looking good as new.
-On the other hand, cold patch is easy to apply since it requires none of the above steps but it is a lot less durable.
-You should only be using a cold patch kit if you are planning on repaving your parking lot in the next few years.
-If your parking lot is still early into its lifespan then bite the bullet and use a standard mix.
+When it comes to pothole repair materials, you have two options.
+You can use the classic asphalt mix or the cold patch repair kit.
+The asphalt mix will be more difficult to use since it requires heating and mixing; however, it will leave your pothole looking good as new.
+On the other hand, a cold patch is easy to apply since it requires none of the above steps, but it is a lot less durable.
+You should only be using a cold patch kit if you plan to repave your parking lot in the next few years.
+If your parking lot is still early into its lifespan, then bite the bullet and use a standard mix.